India • Born on April 24th

 Madhu joined Watsi on February 27th, 2016.
-Four years ago, Madhu became the 1822nd member to automatically support a new Watsi patient every month.
-Since then, 4,169 more people have become monthly donors!
-Madhu's most recent donation traveled 3,100 miles to support William, a bus driver from Kenya, to fund a hernia repair surgery.
+Seven years ago, Madhu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Madhu's most recent donation traveled 3,100 miles to support Mohamed, an outgoing kid from Kenya, to fund clubfoot repair surgery.